Murder of April Tinsley: Perpetrator

 After sentencing, he was housed at the Indiana Department of Correction Reception Diagnostic Center in Plainfield.
 On January 16, 2019, he was moved to the New Castle Correctional Facility.
-Miller's earliest possible release date is scheduled for July 15, 2058, when he would be 99 years old.
+Miller's earliest possible release date was scheduled for July 15, 2058, when he would have been 99 years old.
+However, Miller died of natural causes at St. Vincent Indianapolis Hospital on September 4, 2025.

 Aftermath

 In April 2015, in the Hoagland–Masterson neighborhood of Fort Wayne, construction started on a memorial dedicated to April's memory called "April's Garden".
 On July 28, 2018, a memorial walk starting at this garden was held in honor of April.

 April Tinsley's mother held a balloon launch at April's Garden on April 4, 2018.
 This service was in remembrance of her daughter and other child victims of violence.
 The following day, at Fairfield Elementary School, a pink magnolia tree and a bench were formally dedicated to April's memory.
 This dedication was followed by a candlelight vigil.

 In May 2019, nine investigators who had worked to secure the arrest and conviction of April's murderer became recipients of the National Association of Police Organizations (NAPO) national policing award.
 This award was in recognition of their tireless, collaborative efforts conducted over the span of 30 years to see April's murderer brought to justice.
 These investigators were from the Indiana State Police, the FBI, the Allen County Sheriff's Department, and the Fort Wayne Police Department.
 NAPO heralded them as being among the most eminent and dedicated officers in America.